Stationary or Portable

-1. Facilities should select power rating and timing capabilities based on the types of examinations to be performed and the operating technique factors required with the type of x-ray generator selected.
+Tips for buying an X-ray generator 1.
+Facilities should select the rated power and timing capabilities based on the types of examinations to be performed and the operational factors required for the selected X-ray generator type.

-2. Power setting is the main factor when dealing with these x-ray generator units.
+2. The power setting is the major factor in handling these X-ray generator units.

-3. Low power x-ray generators are capable of the full range of x-ray exposures.
+3. Low power x-ray generators are suitable for the entire range of x-ray exposures.

 4. Shorter exposure times can be used with higher power.
-With shorter exposure times, there is less chance of movement artifacts.
+With shorter exposure times, the likelihood of motion artifacts is lower.

-5. A 50 kW-generator is sufficient if the generator is used predominantly for extremity and chest imaging.
+5. A 50 kW generator is sufficient if the generator is used predominantly for limb and breast imaging.

-6. When large patients are expected, particularly in Radiographic/Fluoroscopic system applications, higher power generators are needed.
+6. When large patients are expected, especially in radiographic / fluoroscopic system applications, higher power generators are required.

-7. If a heavy workload of abdominal imaging is expected, then an 80 kW generator should be considered.
+7. If a high load on the abdominal imaging is expected, an 80 kW generator should be considered.

-8. When choosing a Radiographic-Tomographic system unit, facilities should consider the secondary waveform type, timing capabilities, and compatibility with other system components.
+8. When selecting a radiographic-tomographic system unit, devices should consider the secondary signal type, timing functions, and compatibility with other system components.

-9. The secondary waveform type determines the efficiency of x-ray production, including the magnitude of ripple and the ratio of average to peak x-ray tube voltage.
+9. The type of secondary waveform determines the efficiency of x-ray generation, including the size of the ripple and the ratio of the average to peak voltage of the x-ray tube.

-10. Secondary waveforms that are single-phase, full-wave rectified provide the least efficient production of x-rays, which results in longer radiographic exposure times and higher patient radiation exposure.
+10. Secondary waveforms, which are single-phase and full-wave rectified, provide the least efficient generation of X-rays, resulting in longer radiographic exposure times and higher patient radiation exposure.

-11. Single-phase x-ray generators cause increased x-ray tube anode heating, and therefore restrict small focal spot examinations and reduce tube life.
+11. Single-phase x-ray generators cause increased heating of the x-ray tube anode and therefore limit the investigation of small focal spots and shorten the life of the tube.

-12. Three-phase x-ray generators allow higher mA exposures at shorter exposure times, reduce motion un-sharpness, and produce higher-quality radiographs for many examinations.
+12. Three-phase x-ray generators enable higher mA exposures at shorter exposure times, reduce motion blur, and produce higher quality x-ray images for many examinations.

-13. Facilities should add power installation costs to the project budget if three-phase power service is not available at the planned location.
+13. Facilities should add the cost of the power installation to the project budget if there is no three-phase power available at the planned location.

-14. A procedure using a three-phase or high frequency x-ray generator needs lower kVp and / or mAs than the same one using a single-phase x-ray generator.
-15. Routine radiographic, angiographic, fluoroscopic, and tomographic procedures vary in their kVp and mAs requirements, so all features of Radiographic-Tomographic Systems and Radiographic/Fluoroscopic Systems must be taken into consideration.
+14. A method using a three-phase or high-frequency x-ray generator requires lower kVp and / or mAs than the same using a single-phase x-ray generator.
+15. Routine radiographic, angiographic, fluoroscopic, and tomographic procedures differ in their kVp and mAs requirements, so all features of radiographic-tomographic systems and radiographic / fluoroscopic systems must be considered.

-16. Putting the x-ray generator too far away from the x-ray tube may cause distortions in voltage waveforms and timing responses caused by capacitance in excessively long high-voltage cables.
+16. Removing the x-ray generator too far from the x-ray tube may result in distortion of the voltage waveforms and timing caused by the capacitance of too long high voltage cables.

-17. Facilities must select x-ray generator components for compatibility as an integrated system.
-It is specifically critical to choose compatible x-ray tubes and generators to fully utilize all features of both components.
+17. The facilities must select X-ray generator components as an integrated system for compatibility.
+It is especially important to choose compatible X-ray tubes and generators to fully exploit all functions of both components.

-Before you purchase your X-ray Generator, we recommend you ask the seller the following questions:
+Questions to the seller Before you buy your X-ray generator, we recommend that you ask the seller the following questions: